coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 the same as those granted by the 9th-level wizard spell and must be used within a number of minutes equal to the number received.

-*Rogue:* When this card is drawn, one of the character's NPC friends (preferably a cohort) is totally alienated and forever after
+*Rogue:* When this card is drawn, one of the character’s NPC friends (preferably a cohort) is totally alienated and forever after

 hostile.
 If the character has no cohorts, the enmity of some powerful